-Popular places to visit : Istanbul, Fethiye , Pamukkale, Marmaris, Cappadocia, Didim and Kusadasi.
+Popular places to visit on your Turkey holidays : Istanbul, Fethiye , Pamukkale, Marmaris, Cappadocia, Didim and Kusadasi.

-Shaking hands is the normal form of greeting all around Turkey.
-Hospitality is very important and visitors should respect Islamic customs.
-Informal wear is acceptable, but beachwear should be confined to the beach or poolside.
-Smoking is widely acceptable at open areas but prohibited places are closed areas like restaurants, cinemas, theatres, buses, coaches and dolmuses (collective taxis).
+Shaking hands is a normal greeting all around Turkey.
+Hospitality is widely seen .
+Visitors should respect Islamic customs.
+Informal wear is no problem, but beachwear should be worn at the beaches or the pool.
+Smoking is acceptable at open areas but it is prohibited at closed areas like restaurants, cinemas, theaters or at transportation vechiles like buses, coaches and dolmuses (collective taxis).

-Gestures for `yes` and `no` can be rather confusing: `yes` is achieved by raising the head up, while`no` is achieved with an identical gesture while lifting your eyebrows and clicking your tongue at the same time.
+Sometimes gestures for `yes` and `no` can be confusing: `yes` is achieved by raising the head up, while`no` is achieved with a gesture of lifting your eyebrows and making a sound by clicking your tongue at the same time.